SungJaeShin/Action_tutorial/README.md

 # Action Tutorial
-## ROS에서 사용되는 action을 활용하여 client 와 server 사이 topic 을 주고 받아보기
+## Send and receive messages between client and server using actions used in ROS !!

 ![](./Action.png)